cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 Beggar: "I want to rest a little here."

-With strength they pick it up, so that it stands more bad than right.
+They pick him up with effort so that he stands more or less strait.
 He's staggering.
 When they let him loose a little, he bends away again and sinks back to the wall.
 He looks at both of them calmly.

-Beggar: "Just get some sleep and then I'll go to the cemetery."
+Beggar: "Just get some sleep, and then I'll go to the cemetery."

 The first policeman bends over him again.
 The beggar looks at him with big eyes, blinking almost childlike.